Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Peierls' estimates and low-temperature expansion

 \subsection{Cluster expansion}

-We shall use a standard expansion for partition functions, adapted from~\cites{KP,DKS}.
-For $U$ \emph{a subset of the inner boundary of $\L$}, we write $Z_{\L,U}$ for the partition function with the sum over $\eta$ restricted to those $\eta\in\O_\L^0$ such that $\eta_x\geq 0$ for all $x\in U$.
-One can write $Z_{\L,U}$ similarly to \eqref{Zclusters}: one defines $\cL(\L,U)$ as the set of all possible clusters (arising from height configurations respecting the positivity constraint in $U$) and $\cD(\L,U)$ as the collection of all pairwise compatible cluster configurations, with the same notion of compatibility as before.
-Then, one can check that \eqref{Zclusters} holds for $Z_{\L,U}$, just with $\cD(\L)$ replaced by $\cD(\L,U)$.
-We emphasize that it is here that one uses that $U$ is a subset of the inner boundary of $\L$: the identity would be false e.g. if $U$ were the whole $\L$. \begin{lemma} There exists $\b_0$ such that for all $\b\geq \b_0$, for all finite connected $\L\subset\bbZ^2$ and any subset of its inner boundary $U\subset\L$,
+We shall use a standard expansion for partition functions, adapted from~\cite{KP,DKS}.
+For $U$ \textit{a subset of the inner boundary of $\Lambda$}, we write $Z_{\Lambda,U}$ for the partition function with the sum over $\eta$ restricted to those $\eta\in\Omega_\Lambda^0$ such that $\eta _x\geq0$ for all $x\in U$.
+One can write $Z_{\Lambda,U}$ similarly to (\ref {Zclusters}): one defines $\mathcal{L}(\Lambda,U)$ as the set of all possible clusters (arising from height configurations respecting the positivity constraint in $U$) and $\mathcal{D}(\Lambda,U)$ as the collection of all pairwise compatible cluster configurations, with the same notion of compatibility as before.
+Then, one can check that (\ref{Zclusters}) holds for $Z_{\Lambda,U}$, just with $\mathcal{D}(\Lambda)$ replaced by $\mathcal{D}(\Lambda,U)$.
+We emphasize that it is here that one uses that $U$ is a subset of the inner boundary of $\Lambda$: the identity would be false, for example, if $U$ were the whole $\Lambda$.